A Generalist Model for Diverse Text-Guided Medical Image Synthesis: Introduction

+Deep learning (DL) has made remarkable strides in medicine, with applications ranging from diagnostic imaging to predictive analytics \cite{pancreatic, timediabetic, biomarker, kline2022multimodal, Li2023}.
 Despite these advances, concerns about patient privacy preclude the large-scale adoption and development of DL models in medicine \cite{lavanchy2023preserving, nwoye2024surgical}.
-While large volumes of clinical data are generated by the healthcare industry worldwide, these data are withheld from public release in compliance with patient privacy guidelines.
+While large volumes of clinical data are generated by the healthcare industry worldwide, these are often withheld from public release to comply with patient privacy guidelines.
 As such, these data remain unavailable for algorithmic research and development in medicine \cite{Yadav2023}.
-To address the paucity of training data, various groups have publicly released de-identified medical datasets, in which protected health information is scrambled or removed to prevent patient identification \cite{Johnson2019}.
+To overcome this, various groups have publicly released de-identified medical datasets, in which protected health information is scrambled or removed to prevent patient identification \cite{Johnson2019}.
 However, current de-identification techniques are often tedious, cost-prohibitive, and susceptible to re-identification attacks \cite{Packhauser2022}.
-Alternatively, training approaches such as federated learning have emerged as a promising way to protect patient privacy \cite{Rauniyar2022FederatedLF}.
-Here, multiple entities (devices) collaboratively train a consensus model by sharing parameter updates rather than their local datasets.
-However, recent studies have shown that model updates in federated learning can also leak training data through privacy attacks \cite{Enthoven2020Overview}.
-In contrast, differentially private algorithms which add noise to the training data \cite{Dwork2011}, offer theoretical privacy guarantees but often at the cost of model performance \cite{bagdasaryan2019differential}.
-In light of these challenges related to patient privacy, most medical data remain privately held and used.
-Since DL systems require an immense amount of data to perform robustly, the issue of data scarcity may yield DL-based clinical support systems that fail to generalize to new settings and population groups \cite{DDI, multimodal}.
+While various techniques such as federated learning \cite{Rauniyar2022FederatedLF} and differential privacy \cite{Dwork2011} have been proposed to mitigate privacy risks, they often compromise model performance and may also be susceptible to re-identification attacks \cite{Enthoven2020Overview, Bhanbhro2024, bagdasaryan2019differential}.
+In light of these challenges, most medical data remain privately held and used.
+Since DL systems are data-intensive, the issue of data scarcity can inhibit the performance of DL-based clinical support systems \cite{DDI, multimodal}.